Siddhantpatro/Zairza_Skills/README.md

-This Repository is created for submission of task 0 regarding Machine Learning course.
+This Repository is created for submission of all the task regarding Machine Learning course, under Zairza.